SAP Merchandise Sync With Magento: Part 1

 Because of the large volume of information, it is humanly impossible to synchronize the merchandize information manually.
 A simple error can cause a late product launch and can become a costly affair for your business if it is not launched for all the channels including online.
 Wrong pricing or disoriented structure of your website can be equally damaging as well specially in a B2B context.

-Check out Part 3 of this article Series : SAP ECC to Magento Sync – Part 3: Order to Cash Sync between SAP and Magento
+Check out Part 3 of this article Series : SAP to Magento Sync – Part 3: Order to Cash Sync between SAP and Magento